Division of Hotels and Restaurants

 All new licensees are required to pass a sanitation and safety inspection prior to opening.
-After meeting all requirements of the plan review and submitting your license application and fees, contact the department at 850.487.1395 to schedule an opening inspection.
+After meeting all requirements of the plan review and submitting your license application and fees, check your approved plan review packet for Inspector contact information or contact the department at 850.487.1395 to schedule an opening inspection.
 For more information about inspections view the inspections page.

 Catering operations must meet all applicable standards of a public food service establishment as provided in rule.
 Conduct all food storage and food preparation operations in an approved, licensed food service establishment.
 You may not conduct food operations in a private residence.

 Division personnel inspect as often as necessary for enforcement of the provisions of law and rule, and the protection of the public’s health, safety, and welfare.
 Catering operators must permit division personnel right of entry at any reasonable time to observe food preparation and service.
 If necessary, division personnel may examine records of the unit to obtain pertinent information regarding food and supplies purchased, received or used.